 McNally North 223

-Her research specialism is religion, migration, and minority identities in the British Atlantic.
+Karly’s research specialism is religion, migration, and minority identities in the British Atlantic.
 Connected interests are sustainable development and rural change over the course of the eighteenth and nineteenth centuries.
 Her first book, Creating a Scottish Church: Catholicism, Gender and Ethnicity in Nineteenth-Century Scotland, is accompanied by numerous chapters and articles.
-Her second monograph, which considers the ways in which the British Empire enabled Britain's religious peripheries to expand understandings of citizenship and belonging.
-She is the co-editor (with Jan-Christoph Heilinger and Eva Alisic) of Responsibility for Refugee and Migrant Integration volume with De Gruyter Publishers (forthcoming) and co-edits (with Chris Dalglish, the Histories of the Scottish North Atlantic book series for Edinburgh University Press.
+Her second monograph (forthcoming) considers the ways in which the British Empire enabled Britain's religious peripheries to expand understandings of citizenship and belonging.
+She is the co-editor (with Jan-Christoph Heilinger and Eva Alisic) of Responsibility for Refugee and Migrant Integration volume with De Gruyter Publishers (forthcoming) and co-edits (with Chris Dalglish) the Histories of the Scottish North Atlantic book series with Edinburgh University Press.